fac25/lisa-karwan-patrick-yassien-database/README.md

 ## By: Karwan, Lisa, Patrick and Yassien

-Our microblogging website allows the user to read the recommended restaurants of others and submit their own restaurant recommendation.
+Our website allows the user to read the recommended restaurants of others and submit their own restaurant recommendation.

 You can find our site hosted on [Heroku](https://fac25-restaurants.herokuapp.com/)